 - For a package: For packages that weigh less than 12 ounces (0.75 pounds), one (or more) postage stamps are accepted.
 The exact amount of stamps required is calculated based upon the weight and dimension of the package.
 The point of origin and destination must also be considered.
 Typically, the first four ounces of a package requires approximately $3.80 in postage, with additional postage added for any additional weight.
 For more information, please see our guide on the Cost of First-Class Postage.

-- For a legal-sized envelope: Two Forever stamps (currently valued at $0.55 per stamp) are needed to mail a one-ounce legal-sized envelope (9½” by 15” envelope).
-Each additional ounce over the standard one ounce requires an additional $0.20 in postage (per the January 24, 2021 price increases).
+- For a legal-sized envelope: Two Forever stamps (valued at $0.58 per stamp, per the August 29, 2021 price increases) are needed to mail a one-ounce legal-sized envelope (9½” by 15” envelope).
+Each additional ounce over the standard one ounce requires an additional $0.20 in postage.
 Large envelopes are typically used for mailing sheets of legal paper and photos.
 Large envelopes are also known as flats.

 - Per ounce: As we previously mentioned, the number of stamps needed to be affixed on a particular item of mail depends upon the weight and dimensions of the letter.
 If the letter to be posted weighs more than an ounce, you will have to weigh it before affixing stamps to ensure that letters are not returned due to insufficient postage.
 The Forever stamp is considered to be the ideal postage stamp for mailing regular, standard-sized one-ounce letters within the United States.